jconkli07/CircuitPython/README.md

 ## Hello_CircuitPython

 ### Description & Code
 This assignment was to make the LED on the neopixel flash different colors, I chose red and blue.
+The goal was to get used to the MetroExpress and creating/running code on Mu.
+Also you learn some about the basics of Circuit python like importing libraries.

 ```python
 #Jay Conklin